ga4gh/vrs/schema/vrs/def/Ga4ghIdentifiableObject.rst

 **Computational Definition**

-A contextual value object for which a GA4GH computed identifier can be created.
+An object for which a GA4GH computed identifier can be created.

     **Information Model**

-Some Ga4ghIdentifiableObject attributes are inherited from :ref:`gks.common:DomainEntity`.
+Some Ga4ghIdentifiableObject attributes are inherited from :ref:`gks.common:Entity`.

     .. list-table::
        :class: clean-wrap